infiniteflight/infiniteflight-docs/flying-guide/on-the-ground/flight-planning.md

-What to know what everything in the ATIS means?
+Want to know what everything in the ATIS means?
 Visit our [ATC Manual](/guide/atc-manual/4.-atis/4.1-atis#4.1-atis) to find out!